ummahusla/Codecademy-Exercise-Answers/README.md

 ## Usage

 Codecademy Q&A Forum is not always the best place to look for the answers.
 That's why I've decided to create this repo, to everyone who is struggling with the answer.
+Help yourself

 ## Contributing